Chewy White Chocolate Blueberry Oatmeal Cookies that taste just like eating blueberry pie, but so much better!

 White Chocolate Blueberry Oatmeal Cookies by The BakerMama

 And what a treat these cookies turned out to be!
-It’s like eating blueberry pie, but so much better!
+These cookies taste like blueberry pie, but so much better!
 The blueberries just melt into these buttery, chewy cookies that are loaded with hearty oats and sweet white chocolate.
 They were the perfect treat for a house full of busy boys (and their mamas) on a cold afternoon.
 Baker-man gets full credit for this one!

 White Chocolate Blueberry Oatmeal Cookies by The BakerMama